People Are Panic-Buying Shovel Memberships And If You Don’t Buy One Now You Might Miss Out!

 There goes another one.

-Hoards of people – including a lot of people that you know – have been filling their online shopping carts with memberships.
+Hordes of people – including a lot of people that you know – have been filling their online shopping carts with memberships.
 Do they know something you don’t?

 Four more gone.